iamtusharsharma/Hacktoberfest-2021/README.md

 # Hacktoberfest-2021
-Open Repository for Cloud Developers to add files of any topic like ARM templates, Azure DevOps, custom templates etc.
+Open Repository for Developers to add files of any topic like Python, C++, java, ARM templates, Azure DevOps, custom templates etc.